GitZhenyu2019/CE7454-Project-One-CelebA-Face-Parsing-Challenge/README.md

 - `solution/test.py`
   Entry point for evaluation.
 Uses `Tester` to predict masks for the validation/test set.

+- `solution/model_utils.py`
+  Defines components of UNet used by `solution/model.py`.

+- `solution/run.py`
+  Main entry point for inference as required by the competition.
+Loads a trained checkpoint and performs segmentation on a single input image.

 - `solution/model.py`
   Contains the implementation of the UNet model.